- August 3, 1938 - January 29, 2013

 Receive Obituary Notifications by Email

 “I have fond memories of Dick at Nob Hill & Cedarwood...seems so long ago.

-My best wishes to Mary Price and it was nice that you shared your life...Read More »
+My best wishes to Mary Price and it was nice that you shared your life with...Read More »

 1 of 16 | Posted by: Ned Chatelain - Winter Park, FL

 “Dick shall always be remembered as the renaissance man that he remains.
 In the the words of Cicero; The life given us by nature is short but the...Read More »